fbpx

 Custom single-level suburban home on a sunny summer day

-Here's an example where the trim and door do not match.
-Instead, the door is matched with the siding above the windows.
-Now, don't start worrying that your door has to match some other color perfectly on your house.
+Here’s an example where the trim and door do not match.
+Instead, the door matches the siding above the windows.
+Now, don’t start worrying that your door has to match some other color perfectly on your house.

-You can paint your door almost any color as long as it pairs well with the other colors in your design and you, the homeowner, like it.
+You can paint your door almost any color as long as it complements the other colors in your design and you like it.

 Example 2: Matching the trim in color